 Jaguar MK I 3.4 Litre, 1959 | € 39.500,--

 Jaguar MK I 3.4 Litre saloon, year 1959.
 Colour Gunmetal Grey metallic with a black leather interior and black carpet.
 This gorgeous and masculine Jaguar MK I is in very good condition and the car drives perfectly.
 The MK I is the predecessor of the MK II.
 The MK I weighs about 100 kilogrammes less which makes it sportier and more agile.
 Compared to the MK II the MK I shows thicker door frames around the windows, a smaller rear window and less exterior chrome.
 The interior is clad with rich walnut trim and a wood dashboard to match.
 This Jaguar MK I sports a fully synchronised four-speed manually operated gearbox, electric power steering and disc brakes around.
 The front brakes feature more modern brake callipers and also a brake servo is present.
-Furthermore, a Stainless-Steel exhaust is fitted, red painted wire wheels and red accents in the grille.
-Combined with the louvered bonnet the red accents give this fine MK I a sporty, rugged and yet stylish appearance!
-If you wish silver painted or chrome wire wheels can be fitted upon request.
+Furthermore, a Stainless-Steel exhaust and chrome wire wheels are fitted.
+The louvered bonnet gives this fine MK I a sporty, rugged and yet stylish appearance!
 Recently new leaf spring were fitted at the rear and new tyres around.
 This is a gorgeous Jaguar MK I and a rare classic, only 17.000 cars of this type have been built.

 This Jaguar is for sale at Imparts.